d3ac/MetaRL-for-UAV-Anti-jamming/README.md

 ## 3. Usage

 1. Clone the repository by `git clone https://github.com/d3ac/MetaRL-for-UAV-Anti-jamming` or download the zip file.
-Go to the code folder.
+Go to the code folder. (code draft folder is the code stored temporarily, code folder is the code used in the patent)
 2. run 'task_gen.py' to generate the task set, run `foldergen.py` to generate the folder to save the model and the training result.
 3. run 'DDRQN.py', 'DDQM-context.py', 'RANDOM.py' to train the model, You can see how well the model is trained by running `draw.ipynb`.
 4. run 'DDRQN-test.py', 'DDRQN-context-test.py', 'RANDOM-test.py' to test the model, You can see the test result by running `draw_test.ipynb`.